Antix5/markovmatch/readme.md

 $$ ||X|| = \sum_{i=0, j=0}^{dim(X)} |X_{i,j}| = 0 \Leftrightarrow X=0_V $$

-4. The norm is positive valued because it's a sum of absolute values
+1. The norm is positive because it's a sum of absolute values

 This is not a usual [Matrix norm](https://en.wikipedia.org/wiki/Matrix_norm) but a "Entry-wise" norm.
 This norm has been chosen because the computational cost is really low.